lightenna/devops-workstream/README.md

 * [Getting set up guide [.md]](/docs/getting_set_up.md) - how to set up your environment for instantiating infrastructure using the code in this repo

-We use `terragrunt` as an optional wrapper for `terraform`.
-The two are used interchangably here.
 If you've used the default key name and path (described [above](/docs/getting_set_up.md)), then to see what terraform plans to build out in the default region (eu-west-2):
 ```
-terragrunt plan
+terraform plan
 ```

 If it seems sensible, apply it:
 ```
-terragrunt apply
+terraform apply
 ```

 Look at what you've created in the AWS console!